Excitation function of femtoscopic L\'evy source parameters of pion pairs in EPOS4: Results and discussions

 Ref.~\cite{Csanád_2025} has highlighted the sensitivity of the Lévy scale difference $R_{\mathrm{diff}}^2 = R_{\mathrm{out}}^{2} - R_{\mathrm{side}}^{2}$ to potential critical-point signatures in the QCD phase diagram.
-Motivated by this, we investigated the energy dependence of both $R_{\mathrm{diff}}$ and the ratio $R_{\mathrm{out}}/R_{\mathrm{side}}$, as shown in Figs.~\ref{fig:Rdiff_Ecm} and~\ref{fig:Rratio_Ecm}.
+Motivated by this, we investigated the energy dependence of both $R_{\mathrm{diff}}$ and the ratio $R_{\mathrm{out}}/R_{\mathrm{side}}$, as shown in \Fig{fig:Rdiff_Ecm} and \Fig{fig:Rratio_Ecm}.
 The quantity $R_{\mathrm{diff}}$ decreases with increasing $m_T$, consistent with the behavior of the individual femtoscopic radii.
-And its collision-energy dependence shows a non-monotonic pattern, exhibiting a noticeable drop at 14.5~GeV, but without a clear global trend across the full energy range.
-The ratio $R_{\mathrm{out}}/R_{\mathrm{side}}$, on the other hand, exhibits a stonger overall decrease with increasing collision energy, accompanied by a notable pronounced enhancement in the interval $14.5 - 39$~GeV.
+And its collision-energy dependence shows a non-monotonic pattern, exhibiting a noticeable drop at 14.5~GeV followed by partial recovery and a gradual decrease, yielding no clear global trend across the full energy range.
+The ratio $R_{\mathrm{out}}/R_{\mathrm{side}}$, on the other hand, exhibits a stronger overall decrease with increasing collision energy, accompanied by a notable pronounced enhancement in the interval $14.5 - 39$~GeV.
+The strong deviation of this ratio from unity, especially at the lowest energies, is probably stemming from a not fully adequate description of several details, such as pre-thermalized acceleration, equation of state, or viscous corrections~\cite{Pratt:2008qv}.
 The investigation of these observables for different equations of state is of crucial importance and presents the focus of subsequent studies.